kkytola/lean_portmanteau/README.md

 # lean_portmanteau

-A Lean formalization of Portmanteau Theorem.
+A Lean formalization of the Portmanteau Theorem.

 This was mainly an exercise for myself to get familiar with Lean and mathlib.